Kristiansand, Norway

 What are the schools in Kristiansand like?

 "Kristiansand is home to a number of excellent international and bilingual schools.
 The International School of Kristiansand (ISK) is a private school offering an international curriculum for students from pre-school to grade 12.
 The school is accredited by the Council of International Schools and the Norwegian Ministry of Education and Research.
 ISK offers a comprehensive education with a focus on developing the whole child, including academic, social, emotional, and physical development.
 The Kristiansand International School (KIS) is a bilingual school offering an international curriculum for students from pre-school to grade 12.
 The school is accredited by the Norwegian Ministry of Education and Research and offers a comprehensive education with a focus on developing the whole child, including academic, social, emotional, and physical development.
 KIS also offers a variety of extracurricular activities, such as sports, music, and art.
 The Kristiansand International School of Music (KISM) is a private school offering a comprehensive music education for students from pre-school to grade 12.
 The school is accredited by the Norwegian Ministry of Education and Research and offers a comprehensive music education with a focus on developing the whole child, including academic, social, emotional, and physical development.
 KISM also offers a variety of extracurricular activities, such as sports, music, and art.
 The Kristiansand International School of Arts (KISA) is a private school offering a comprehensive arts education for students from pre-school to grade 12.
 The school is accredited by the Norwegian Ministry of Education and Research and offers a comprehensive arts education with a focus on developing the whole child, including academic, social, emotional, and physical development.
-KISA also offers a variety of extracurricular activities, such as sports, music, and art," wrote an expat with kids at in Kristiansand.
+KISA also offers a variety of extracurricular activities, such as sports, music, and art," remarked one parent with kids at in Kristiansand.

 What are the pros and cons of living in Kristiansand?